 Advice for Applicants: Not knowing what you want to pursue is okay and normal!
-Talk to people who have triple boarded - the triple board community is full of kind, engaging, open people, and think about how your career path would differ with triple boarding vs pursuing pediatrics or psychiatry alone.
+Talk to people who have done the different types of training you're considering.
+Think about how your career path would differ with triple boarding vs pursuing pediatrics or psychiatry alone.
+We are all always happy to chat.
 Whatever your career goals are, you can find a way to get there!